Joyner, Queensland: Amenities

 Forgan Road which runs along the eastern shore of Lake Samsonvale, gives access to popular fishing and picnic spots making the area a valuable recreational resource for locals and visitors.
 Important centres for recreational activities exist at Bullocky Rest and also at Forgan Cove, near the intersection with Samsonvale Road.
 Forgan Cove has been designated as a zone for paddle craft use by the public on the lake.

 Lake Samsonvale is stocked with several native fish species.
 These facilities have been provided by the South East Queensland Water Board.

 One Mile Creek more or less bisects Joyner south-west to north-east and enters the North Pine River south of Nelson Road.
 Pleasant parks have been established along the creek banks in several areas adding to the amenity of the locality.

+Joyner Central, a shopping centre on Youngs Crossing Road, opened in August 2026 and includes a Coles supermarket, retail and dining outlets, and medical and fitness services.

 Joyner is also home to a popular YMCA camp, Camp Warrawee, off Byrnes Road North, and bordered by the North Pine River on the northern and western sides.
 The camp has been established for many decades and utilises the river for many recreational and youth development activities such as canoeing.
 The Camp has accommodation for 232.

 At the confluence of North Pine River and Sideling Creek off Youngs Crossing Road, a large sand bank forms the basis for a popular swimming and fishing area.
 This natural feature has been enhanced with facilities provided by Moreton Bay City Council.